Guy Parmelin

-Guy Bernard Parmelin ([ɡi bɛʁnaʁ paʁməlɛ̃]; born 9 November 1959) is a Swiss politician, who served as president of Switzerland in 2021, having previously served as vice president of Switzerland in 2020.
-A member of the Swiss People's Party (SVP/UDC), he has been a member of the Swiss Federal Council since 2016.
-Parmelin has served as head of the Department of Economic Affairs, Education and Research since 2019, previously heading the Department of Defence, Civil Protection and Sports between 2016 and 2018.
+Guy Bernard Parmelin ([ɡi bɛʁnaʁ paʁməlɛ̃]; born 9 November 1959) is a Swiss Federal Councillor and head of the Department of Economic Affairs, Education and Research.
+A member of the Swiss People's Party (SVP/UDC), he has been a member of the Federal Council since 2016, and has led the Department of Economic Affairs, Education and Research since 2019.
+He previously led the Department of Defence, Civil Protection and Sports between 2016 and 2018.
+He served as president of Switzerland in 2021 and is currently serving as the vice president since 2025, having previously served as vice president of Switzerland in 2020.

+Early life and education

+Parmelin was born 9 November 1959 in Bursins, the oldest of three children, to Richard Parmelin, a farmer and winegrower, and Jeannine Parmelin (née Favre; 1939–2020).
+His siblings are; Christophe Parmelin and Valérie Cottet (née Parmelin).

+He completed his Matura in 1977 and then completed a diploma in agriculture at the Cantonal Agricultural College Marcelin in Morges.
+In 1985, he completed a master's degree in viticulture.

 Biography

 Early political career

 A master wine grower by trade, he was elected to the Grand Council of Vaud from 1994 until 2003, when he was elected to the National Council for the canton of Vaud.
 From 2000 to 2004, Parmelin was also president of the Swiss People's Party of the canton of Vaud.
 On 9 December 2015, he was elected by the Federal Assembly to the Federal Council in replacement of Eveline Widmer-Schlumpf.